jitpack/jitpack.io/building/_index.en.md

 ./gradlew install
 ```

-to install the jar and pom file in it's local maven repository.
+to install the jar and pom file in its local maven repository.
 With `maven-publish` plugin it will run
 ```sh
 ./gradlew build publishToMavenLocal
 ```